 The Length field is a 2-octet unsigned positive number whose value is set to the length in octets of remaining fields.

-The CAG version is a 1-octet field and it indicates the current version of the CAG.
-The CAG version changes when the CAG changes (either the Info IDs of the ANQP-elements contained in the CAG or any value of the attributes and information within those ANQP-;elements).
+The CAG version number is a 1-octet field and it indicates the current version of the CAG.
+The CAG version number changes when the CAG changes (either the Info IDs of the ANQP-elements contained in the CAG or any value of the attributes and information within those ANQPelements).
 The Info ID field is a 2-octets field whose value represents an ANQP-element Info ID specified in Table 8- 223 (ANQP-element definitions).